 On July 3, 2015, Wynn Macau, Limited announced that the Okada Parties filed a complaint in the Court of First Instance of Macau ("Macau Court") against Wynn Macau SA and certain individuals who are or were directors of Wynn Macau SA and or Wynn Macau, Limited (collectively, the "Wynn Macau Parties").
-The principal allegations in the lawsuit are that the redemption of the Okada Parties' shares in Wynn Resorts was improper and undervalued, that the previously disclosed payment by Wynn Macau SA to an unrelated third party in consideration of relinquishment by that party of certain rights in and to any future development on the land in Cotai where Wynn Resorts is building Wynn Palace was unlawful and that Wynn Resorts' previously disclosed donation to the University of Macau Development Foundation was unlawful.
+The principal allegations in the lawsuit are that the redemption of the Okada Parties' shares in Wynn Resorts was improper and undervalued, that the previously disclosed payment by Wynn Macau SA to an unrelated third party in consideration of relinquishment by that party of certain rights in and to any future development on the land in Cotai where Wynn Resorts is building Wynn Palace was unlawful and that previously disclosed donation by Wynn Resorts to the University of Macau Development Foundation was unlawful.
 The plaintiffs seek dissolution of Wynn Macau SA and compensatory damages.
-The Macau Court has not yet served the complaint on all of the defendants.
+The Okada Parties recently released one of the defendants from the lawsuit.
+The Macau Court has served the complaint on all of the remaining defendants and the Wynn Macau Parties are in the process of preparing a response.

-Wynn Resorts believes the claims are without merit and will vigorously defend the Wynn Macau Parties against them.
-Management has determined that based on proceedings to date, it is currently unable to determine the probability of the outcome of this matter or the range of reasonably possible loss, if any.
+The Company believes these actions commenced by Okada Parties discussed above are without merit and will vigorously defend the Wynn Macau Parties against them.
+Management has determined that based on proceedings to date, it is currently unable to determine the probability of the outcome of these actions or the range of reasonably possible loss, if any.